introdh/intro-dh2018-kaydub14/finalgrant_WHITE.md

 In the Cartogram view, the user is able to see popular elections.
 But the problem here is that the cities are not easy to read so I would ensure that everything is in a larger font on my website.

+Overall, the DSL at the University of Richmond has done a great job in putting together their "Electing the House of Representatives" project.
+I just would like to use it as a starting point for my "Electing Women in Congress and the House of Represenatives" project and expand from there.
+The data that the DSL has used for the House of Representatives can be filtered to only include women and the same can be done for the female candidates of Congress.

 **History of the project**

 The history of this project was mentioned a little bit before.
 But to delve further into what was aforementioned, women running for